-Often, users who have persistent problems with their computers are doing something fundamentally wrong through lack of knowledge.
+Often, users who have persistent problems with their computers are doing something fundamentally wrong through a lack of knowledge.

 Don’t be afraid to discreetly suggest to bosses that certain users would benefit from some training – if anything, this shows clients that you take your technical support agreement seriously.